openhive-network/HAfAH/src/hive_fork/Readme.md

 Blocks data are stored in two separated, but similar tables for irreversible and potentialy reversible blocks.

 An Application groups its tables into named contexts (context are named only with alphanumerical characters + underscore).
-Each contexts holds information about its processed events, blocks and a fork which is now processed.
-These pice of information are enaugh to create views which presents combined irreversible and reversible blocks data.
+Each context holds information about its processed events, blocks and a fork which is now processed.
+This pice of information are enaugh to create views which presents combined irreversible and reversible blocks data.
 Each of the views has name started from 'hive.{context_name}_{blocks|transactions|multi_signatures|operations}_view'
 ### Overview of hive_fork and its relations with applications and hived